Josef Svoboda (scientist): Personal life and death

 In 1964 Svoboda married Kveta Krivkova, the sister of a fellow prisoner, who emigrated to Canada with him in 1968.
 They separated in 1973 when she returned to Czechoslovakia.

 Svoboda died on 21 November 2022, at the age of 93.

+Legacy

+The Czech Josef Svoboda Arctic Research Station, is based in Longyearbyen.
+The station is the property of the University of South Bohemia in České Budějovice.
+It also provides facilities for scientists, researchers, and students from the Czech University of Life Sciences Prague, the Czech Academy of Sciences, and all over the world.